- About Us

 Director of Health

 There are 7.2 million uninsured children in America—that's one in ten.
-Every 70 seconds, a child is born uninsured and each day 1,208 children are born without health coverage.
+Every 70 seconds, a child is born uninsured and each day 1,241 children are born without health coverage.
 CDF works hard to build support for children’s health and has been instrumental in passing legislation to expand access to comprehensive and affordable health coverage for children, including the landmark health reform bill passed in 2010 that now provides access to health coverage for more than 95 percent of all children.
 Unfortunately, in most states eligibility for coverage does not automatically translate into enrollment in coverage.
-About half of the 7.2 million uninsured children are currently eligible for Medicaid or the Children’s Health Insurance Program (CHIP), but are not enrolled due in large part to bureaucratic barriers.
+Nearly 70 percent of uninsured children are currently eligible for Medicaid or the Children’s Health Insurance Program (CHIP), but are not enrolled due in large part to bureaucratic barriers.
 Getting eligible children enrolled remains a challenge and CDF will continue to work hard to ensure every child has the healthy start they need to survive and thrive in life.

 Our country has made a historic commitment to covering children through Medicaid and the Children’s Health Insurance Program (CHIP), which together have brought the rate of uninsured children to record lows.
 But our job is not done.
 As we prepare for the Affordable Care Act to take full effect in 2014, we’ve joined with our partners in the child health community to renew our commitment to ensuring all children access to health coverage that is affordable, comprehensive and easy to get and to keep.
 Good health coverage for children and pregnant women relies on the stability and sustainability of Medicaid and CHIP, which together serve as the bedrock of coverage for low-income children, children with complex or chronic medical conditions, and pregnant women.
 We must build on what is already working for millions of children and their families by keeping Medicaid and CHIP strong.
 Learn more about our principles to improve and protect health coverage for children.